Boston: European settlement

-Puritan occupation

-The Puritan influence on Boston began even before its foundation, with the 1629 Cambridge Agreement.
-This document created the Massachusetts Bay Colony and was signed by its first governor John Winthrop.
-Puritan ethics and their focus on education influenced the early history of the city.
-America's first public school, Boston Latin School, was founded in Boston in 1635.
+Puritan influence on Boston began even before the settlement was founded with the 1629 Cambridge Agreement, which was created the Massachusetts Bay Colony and signed by the colony's first governor, John Winthrop.
+Puritan ethics and their focus on education also influenced the city's early history.
+In 1635, America's first public school, Boston Latin School, was founded in Boston.

 Boston was the largest town in the Thirteen Colonies until Philadelphia outgrew it in the mid-18th century.
-Boston's oceanfront location made it a lively port, and the city primarily engaged in shipping and fishing during its colonial days.
-However, Boston stagnated in the decades prior to the Revolution.
-By the mid-18th century, New York City and Philadelphia surpassed Boston in wealth.
-During this period, Boston encountered financial difficulties even as other cities in New England grew rapidly.
+Boston's oceanfront location made it a lively port, and the town engaged in shipping and fishing during the colonial era.
+Boston was a primary stop on the Caribbean trade route and imported large amounts of molasses, which led to the creation of Boston baked beans.

+Boston's economy stagnated in the decades prior to the American Revolution.
+By the mid-18th century, New York City and Philadelphia both surpassed Boston in wealth.
+During this period, Boston encountered financial difficulties even as other New England cities were growing rapidly.